ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 Revisions Tab
 -------------

-**Note:** This tab will only appear if you have Entry Versioning enabled in the particular channel's preferences at: Admin > Channel Administration > Channels
+.. note:: This tab will only appear if you have Entry Versioning enabled in the particular channel's preferences at :menuselection:`Admin --> Channel Administration --> Channels`.

 |Publish Revisions Tab|
 When Entry Versioning is enabled, every time you save changes to your